-What to know about traveling in West Sweden
+What to know about traveling the West Coast of Sweden

 Renting a car in Sweden was moderately priced.
-Although the daily rate was affordable, where you can end up blowing your budget is renting a car in one country and dropping it off in another.
+Although the daily rate was affordable, where you can end up blowing your budget is if you rent a car in one country and drop it off in another.
 Although Gothenburg and Oslo are only 3 1/2 hours away from each other, it will cost you a few hundred extra dollars to take the car across the border.

-Things to do on a West Sweden road trip
+Things to do on a West Coast Sweden road trip

-West Sweden was perhaps the most memorable and relaxing part of our entire trip to Scandinavia.
+The west coast of Sweden was perhaps the most memorable and relaxing part of our entire trip to Scandinavia.
 The small towns are charming and quiet.
-And because we were road tripping through West Sweden, we could travel at our own pace and enjoy the scenery.
-If you are planning a similar road trip here are the best things to do in West Sweden.
+And because we were road tripping along the Sweden west coast, we could travel at our own pace and enjoy the scenery.
+If you are planning a similar road trip here are the best things to do on the Sweden west coast.

 While in Gothenburg, visit Feskekôrka, also known as the fish church.
 The former chapel along the river now houses a fresh seafood and fish market.
-The city also has a beautiful botanical garden with a fantastic playground and walking trails perfect for an evening stroll.
+Additionally, the city has a beautiful botanical garden with a fantastic playground and well-maintained walking trails that are perfect for an evening stroll.

 Bohus Fortress, Sweden